digiponta/DesignSpark2ALLPCB/README.md

 # [How to use]

-(step 0) You had installed the Cygwin into your PC.
+(step 1) You had installed the Cygwin into your PC.

+(Step 2) Execute the Cygwin Terminal.

-(Step 1) Change your current Directory to ones putting the GBR files from DesignSpark PCB.
+(Step 3) Change your current directory to ones putting the GBR files from DesignSpark PCB on the Terminal.

-(step 2) Execute the cnv_by_cygwin.sh by the Cygwin bash.
+(step 4) Execute the cnv_by_cygwin.sh by the Cygwin bash.

-(step 4) The cnv_by_cygwin.sh will make the directory 'ALLPCB' in the top of your C Drive.
+(step 5) The cnv_by_cygwin.sh will make the directory 'ALLPCB' in the top of your C Drive.

-(step 5) It will put ones renamed for ALLPCB in the directory.
+(step 6) It will put ones renamed for ALLPCB in the directory.